ansible/lightbulb/workshops/tower_basic_setup/README.md

 * A running instance of Ansible Tower with sufficient permissions to create credentials, inventory sources, projects etc.

+### Before You Begin

+Before doing this assignment you will need to perform a task you typical won't have to do when setting up Ansible Tower: manually enter your inventory.
+Commonly, Ansible Tower will be setup with one or more dynamic inventory sources such as AWS EC2 or vSphere or internal CMDB as a source of truth.
+Given the size and static nature of the Lightbulb lab environment, taking the time to setup and configure dynamic inventory is unnecessary.

 ### The Assignment

+NOTE: Create all new entities under the "Default" organization Ansible Tower create during setup unless noted otherwise.

+1. Enter your lab inventory's groups and hosts into Tower.
+(See "Before You Begin" above.)
-1. Create a machine credential called "Ansible Lab SSH" with the username and password for the hosts in your lab.
+2. Create a machine credential called "Ansible Lab Machine" with the username and password for the hosts in your lab.
-2. Create a cloud credential called "Ansible Lab AWS" with the XXXXXX for the hosts in your lab.
-3. Create an inventory source called "AWS" and an inventory group named "Lab" that uses EC2 and the "Ansible Lab AWS" cloud credential.
+4. Create an inventory source called "Ansible Lightbulb Lab" and create the groups and hosts in your static inventory file.
-4. Create a project called "Ansible Workshop" with:
-    * URL:
-    * BLAH:
-    * BLAH:
-5. In the "Ansible Workshop" project, create a job template called "Deploy Nginx Web Servers" with:
-    * PARAM
-    * PARAM
+5. Create a project called "Ansible Lightbulb Examples Project" with a SCM type of Git and URL of https://github.com/ansible/lightbulb.
+You should also enable "Update on Launch".
+6. Create a Job Template called "Nginx Role Example" with the machine credential, inventory and project you created in the previous steps.
+Select "examples/nginx-role/site.yml" as the playbook.
-6. Run that Job Template and check that it runs without errors and the Nginx web servers are serving the home page.
+7. Execute the job template.
+Check that it runs without errors and the web servers are serving the home page.
-7. Add an extra variable... test_message to "???" and execute the job template again.
-After running, load the
+8. Add an extra variables of `nginx_test_message` with a string like "Hello World" then run the "Nginx Role Example" job tempalte again.
+Again, check that it executes without errors and the web servers are serving the home page with the new test message.

 ### Extra Credit

+Setup a self-service user simulation with the playbook

+* Create a "Normal" user with the name "someuser"
+* Assign the new user "Execute" permissions on the "Nginx Role Example" job template
-* Create a user... and give them permission to only execute the "Deploy Nginx..." job template... and build a survey to change the test message.
+* Create a user survey on the job template that enables users to update the test message on the home page
-* scheduled refresh?

-### Results

-At the end of this exercise, you should have successfully run the Telegraf example playbook.